National Revolutionary Front for the Liberation and Reconstruction of Haiti

-The National Revolutionary Front for the Liberation and Reconstruction of Haiti (Front pour la libération et la reconstruction nationales) was a rebel group in Haïti that controlled most of the country following the 2004 Haitian coup d'état.
+The National Revolutionary Front for the Liberation and Reconstruction of Haiti (Front pour la libération et la reconstruction nationales) was a rebel group in Haiti that controlled most of the country following the 2004 Haitian coup d'état.
 It was briefly known as the "Revolutionary Artibonite Resistance Front", after the country's central Artibonite region, before being renamed on February 19, 2004, to emphasize its national scope.

 The group can be considered an alliance between two elements within the coup: armed anti-government gangs and former soldiers of the disbanded Haitian army.
-The most prominent of the gangs was the one based in Gonaïves, formerly known as the "Cannibal Army", that had once supported Jean-Bertrand Aristide but later turned against him.
-It initiated the coup with its capture of Gonaïves on February 5, 2004.
-It has been led by Buteur Metayer since the murder (allegedly on Aristide's orders) of Buteur's brother, Amiot Metayer, in late 2003.
+The most prominent of the gangs was the one based in Gonaïves, formerly known as the "Cannibal Army", who had once supported Lavalasian-party President, Jean-Bertrand Aristide but later turned against him.
+The coup initiated with the Cannibal Army's capture of Gonaïves on February 5, 2004.
+It was led until his death in 2005 by Buteur Metayer since the murder (allegedly on Aristide's orders) of Buteur's brother, Amiot Metayer, in late 2003.

+The group’s name had been used a fear-tactic to spread intimidation who aimed to “eat the spoils of the Lavalasian state”, but they were not actual cannibals.

 Following the capture of Gonaïves, the rebels quickly moved into several neighboring towns, expelling the police from them.
-Some of these, such as Saint-Marc, were retaken by the police and pro-Aristide militants within days, however.
+Some of these, such as Saint-Marc, were retaken by the police and pro-Aristide militants within days.
+However.
 On February 14, the rebels were reinforced by opponents of the government who had returned from exile in the Dominican Republic: 20 former soldiers, led by Louis-Jodel Chamblain, a former militia leader who headed army death squads in 1987 and a militia known as the Front for the Advancement and Progress of Haïti (FRAPH), which killed and maimed at least 4,000 people, and raped and tortured thousands more in the early 1990s.
 By February 17, the rebel forces had captured the central town of Hinche, near the Dominican border.
 According to reports, this attack was led by Chamblain.
 The rebels also controlled most of the roads connecting the central Artibonite province with the north and south of the country.